-The terrain of both roads is formally classified as 'mountainous'.
-For Field Road the average gradient is 16.5% and the maximum gradient is 20% and for Side Path the average gradient is 13.5% and the maximum gradient is16%.
+The development application covers a total area of approximately 3 hectares, from average gradient is 16.5% and the maximum gradient is 20% and for Side Path the average gradient is 13.5% and the maximum gradient is16%.
 Side slopes of both roads are up to the vertical where they have been cut into the hillside, and are typically 45 degrees elsewhere.
 The proposal is to cut into the hillside and stabilising the bank with retaining wall using gabions with rock reused from the project excavations where possible as is the case at present along these roads.
 Through this process of cutting back some improvement in the sight can also be achieved.
 Due to mountainous terrain it is not possible to remove the many bends that create blind spots, however there will be some improvements.
 These physical constraints are common traits of the roads on the Island and drivers are averse to these conditions and will act as speed control.